ACTCollaboration/DR6_Notebooks/README.md

 - [Stacking on tSZ clusters in the ACT ymap](https://github.com/ACTCollaboration/DR6_Notebooks/blob/main/ACT_DR6_ymap_stacking.ipynb)

 ## Attribution:
 If you use the data products referenced in these notebooks please cite the relevant papers from ACT and acknowledge this repository (https://github.com/ACTCollaboration/DR6_Notebooks).
+In addition, if the notebook uses _Planck_ data, please cite the relevant papers from _Planck_ below.

 ### Maps and TOD Notebooks
 - [Naess et. al. (2025)](https://arxiv.org/abs/2503.14451)